magura13/magura13/README.md

 </div>

 <div align = center>
-   At the moment in love with NODE, but always ready to learn something new!
+  Currently involved with NodeJS, but always ready to learn something new!
 Let's try together?
 </div>